bassanilab/NeoRanking/README.md

 ```
 source configure.sh
 ```
 This will create the data and code directories and various subdirectories, if these directories do not yet exist.
 Download the python code from this github repository (https://github.com/bassanilab/NeoRanking.git) and place it into the $NEORANKING_CODE directory.
-Download the data matrices from the links indicated in [[1](#Citation)] and place the files Mutation_data_org.txt and Neopep_data_org.txt into $NEORANKING_RESOURCE/data directory, and HLA_allotypes.txt into $NEORANKING_RESOURCE/hla directory.
+Download the data matrices from the links indicated in [[1](#Citation)] and place the files Mutation_data_org.txt and Neopep_data_org.txt into the $NEORANKING_RESOURCE/data directory, and HLA_allotypes.txt into the $NEORANKING_RESOURCE/hla directory.

 ### Running the code